"http://www.w3.org/TR/html401/loose.dtd">

 The majority of turtle watch programs are on Florida's Atlantic coast, which has the greatest concentration of nests.
 The beaches in the Melbourne area are the most heavily visited.

-Although turtle watches are held in June and July, most reservations are taken in May, some in April.
-Spaces fill quickly, so call as early as possible.
+Although turtle walks are held in June and July, most reservations are taken in May, some as early as April.
+Spaces fill quickly, so call early.

 So are long pants, long sleeve shirts and insect repellant!
 No flash photography.